blakegarretson/essentials/main.md

 - [SnippetsLab](https://www.renfei.org/snippets-lab/) is a great way to manage snippets of text for easy reuse.
 I use this for boilerplate in emails and coding as well as command-line one-liners.
 The SnippetsLab Assistant lives in the Menu Bar and can be activated with global keyboard shortcuts from any program to easily find and insert your snippets.
 There is also an excellent Raycast extension if you prefer to trigger the snippets via Raycast. **(Mac)**
     - If you need a cross-platform solution, [massCode](https://masscode.io) is a snippets manager heavily inspired by SnippetsLab.
 It has Markdown and Mermaid support, as well as interesting features like integrated mind-mapping that generates graphics representations from Markdown hierarchy.
 My main complaint is that it doesn’t have global hotkey support, so actually *using* the snippets can be tedious and harder than it should be.
 It does have a Raycast extension as well, but it only searches the snippet title (not the content) and it only copies the snippet to the clipboard instead of pasting it into the active app.
+    - If you are a [Raycast](https://www.raycast.com) user, it is worth considering using its builtin snippet functionality or an extension like [Snippet Surfer](https://github.com/raycast/extensions/blob/efbdea0a911d614bedf4dcc0f027a4b2460aeced/extensions/snippetsurfer/README.md).

 ## Text Manipulation